kyle-reardon/QLD-NEM-Analysis/README.md

-# QLD-NEM-Analysis
+# qld-nem-analysis
-Exploratory analysis and predictive modelling of the National Electricity Market (NEM) in QLD, Australia
+Exploratory analysis and predictive modelling of the National Electricity Market (NEM) in Queensland (QLD), Australia